 Townville is a tiny borough located in the state of Pennsylvania.
 With a population of 322 people and just one neighborhood, Townville is the 1049th largest community in Pennsylvania.
-Much of the housing stock in Townville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Townville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Townville, you'll notice that it is more blue-collar than most other communities in America.
-39.74% of Townville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Townville is a blue-collar town, with 39.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Townville is a borough of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Townville who work in office and administrative support (11.54%), healthcare (11.54%), and sales jobs (7.05%).

 One downside of living in Townville is that it can take a long time to commute to work.
 In Townville, the average commute to work is 31.33 minutes, which is quite a bit higher than the national average.